Sydenham High School

-Sydenham High School is a private day school for 4- to 18-year-old girls located in London, England.
-Sydenham High School was founded by the Girls’ Public Day School Trust in 1887.
+Sydenham & Dulwich Girls is a private day school for 4- to 18-year-old girls located in London, England.
+Sydenham & Dulwich Girls was founded by the Girls’ Public Day School Trust in 1887.
 Since then, the original school roll of 20 pupils has grown to 724 girls.
-The school is separated into the senior and prep schools, each with a separate site on Westwood Hill in Sydenham.
+The school is separated into the senior and junior schools, each with a separate site on Westwood Hill in Sydenham.
+The school changed its name from Sydenham High School to Sydenham & Dulwich Girls in 2026 to coincide with the opening of its new Sixth Form, The Foundry, built as an extension to the original 1889 stable block, and the innovation and maker spaces forming the new entrance building, Fairlight, named after one of the school's original buildings.

 History

 The school was created by the Girls’ Public Day School Trust in 1887 with an initial school roll of twenty and Ms I Thomas as the founding head.